athkishore/chikkadb-ts/README.md

 I would like to acknowledge [FerretDB](https://www.ferretdb.com/) as my main inspiration.
 I hadn't imagined myself embarking on such an ambitious project, but when FerretDB completely dropped the SQLite backend to focus on Postgres in their v2, I felt it might be fun to build something in that space.

 # Get Started
-Clone this repository a machine with [Node.js](https://nodejs.org) installed.
+Clone this repository on a machine with [Node.js](https://nodejs.org) installed.

 1. Install dependencies
 ```shell